 Good.
-You’re now ready for the monumental task of searching for that pasta maker you own but have never, ever used.
+You're now ready for the monumental task of searching for that pasta machine you own but have never, ever used.

 Don't give up.
 You'll find it.
 Try behind the bread maker.

 Today we're making pasta dough.

 Firstly, pasta dough is very different from other doughs.
 Pie dough for instance, likes to be cold and rolled out onto a cold surface like marble.
 Pasta dough likes to be warm, and rolled out on a warm surface, like wood.
 Bread dough is folded over itself when kneading.
 Pasta dough is only stretched and bashed.

 Don’t fret too much about it.
 It’s not hard and the measurements aren’t even really that important.
 Not like baking.
 All you need are eggs, flour and if you want, a drizzle of olive oil.
 It just adds a bit of flavour and glossiness to the pasta.

 Dump your flour onto your work surface.
 Wood is best but if you have formica or marble or granite go for it.
 It will not make or break your pasta experience.
 Make a well in the centre.

 Add your eggs to the well.

 You can either add them whole or beat them before hand and add them.
 I'd normally beat them, but if you forget to do that (like I did) it's not a big deal.

 You can add this prior to whisking the eggs as well.
 Doesn’t matter.